bdulac/solanum/README.md

-solanum
+*Solanum*
 =======

-A JPA implementation for Apache Solr
+A basic draft JPA implementation for Apache Solr.